BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2019-10-23-moving-code-into-the-open.md

 ### Configure repository

 _GitLab_ and _GitHub_ are software repository hosting platforms.
-BGS runs _GitLab_ instance on our own server to manage code for internal use.
+BGS runs a _GitLab_ instance on our own server to manage code for internal use.
 Even so, we chose to publish `etlhelper` to _GitHub_ as it has a higher profile and we already had a presence there.

 Creating a public repository on _GitHub_ for `etlhelper` was straightforward.